microfarad-de/nastia-server/README.md

 * `lynx`
 * `logrotate`

+The following Python modules must be installed manually with `pip3 install <module>`:

+* `pyserial`
+* `speedtest-cli`

 ## Installation

-1. Clone this repository into `/opt/nastia-server` on your Raspberry Pi (or other Linux system).
+1. Clone this repository into `/opt/nastia-server` on your Victron Venus OS system.

 2. Create the following symbolic links: